tuftsceeo/Tufts_Create3_Examples/jupyter_notebook_examples/README.md

 ```
 jupyter notebook
 ```
-NOTE: if you get an error that says "command not available" or are prompted to do so earlier.
-Insall Jupyter Notebooks with ```sudo apt install jupyter-core```

 5. In the browser page, click on a script you wish to run.
 6. Change the [Namepsace] in the file to match the namespace of your Create®3 robot.
 7. Click on the cell so that it is highlighted in blue & press the run button (toolbar at the top) to run the script.